senba1000m3/ai-chatbot-prompt-test/README.md

 > Why abandoned?
 B/c frameworks and libraries update fxxking fast:
 > - Next.js 13 => Next.js 15
 > - Tailwind V3 => Tailwind V4
+> - AI SDK 2.0 => AI SDK 5.0 Alpha
 > - `shadcn/ui` had new versions, mostly because of Tailwind V4 but also rewritten as React components (by the time writing, Radix UI had a new mono package)
 > - Migrated from never-ending beta `auth.js` to `better-auth`

-Future versions would probably be very different from this, since we chose to build with what we know best ~~a.k.a. the fanboy stack~~, but not the best option for an AI chatbot like this.
+Future versions would probably be very different from this since we chose to build with what we know best ~~a.k.a. the fanboy stack~~, but not the best option for an AI chatbot like this.

 ## License
 This repository is published under the MIT license.